TernPro/coding-style-guide/README.md

 For code formatting use [Prettier](https://github.com/prettier/prettier) with trailing commas set to 'es5' and single-quotes set to true.

+## Basic Rules

+* Use common components over creating a new one whenever possible
+* Use utility methods and constants from `slope-shared` whenever possible

 ## Component Usage

-* Always declare prop types.
-If a prop is not required, define a default prop whenever possible.
+* Always declare prop types
+  * If a prop is not required, define a default prop whenever possible
+  * Prop declarations should be in alphabetical order
+* Props should be passed to components in alphabetical order
+* Use stateless components whenever possible

 * If the component has state, refs, or needs lifecycle menthods, use `class extends React.Component`
   * Declare state, default props, and prop types as static variables whenever possible